pbaille/crux-starter/doc/article.md

 (crux/entity (crux/db node) :data1)
 ;;=> {:crux.db/id :data1, :myfield "mydata"}
 ```
-The `crux/db` call is returning the current value of our database.
-If we are interested in retrieving its value at a given time we can feed it a second argument.
+The `crux/db` call is returning the current value of our database.If we are interested in retrieving its value at a given time we can feed it a second argument.

 ``` clojure
 (crux/db node #inst "2000") ;; returns the value of the database as in the beginning of the year 2000